 These recommendations only apply in England, for our friends north of the border these do not apply.
 BUT a spokesperson for the Association of Police Officers in Scotland (APOCS) said “We are allowing our officers to use their own discretion”, so next time you get stopped, be nice and they might just let you off with a cautionary piece of advice,

 Thanks to the MCN for bringing this innovative decision to our attention.
-What will be next, perhaps polite considerate Volvo drivers, Na that we be too much!
+What will be next, perhaps polite considerate Volvo drivers, Na that would be too much!

 Don’t forget that if you get yourself an expensive helmet and leathers you can add full cover for your accessories to your Bikesure policy for only £20.
 Get a quote online.